 The Good Stuff

-At TAMGA, we have proudly partnered with a Toronto-based environmental research firm to compare the impact of our fabrics to conventional viscose, a non-eco fabric that's similar to our Lenzing certified fibres.
+We are proudly partnered with a Toronto-based environmental research firm to compare the impact of our garments to fashion made from conventional viscose, a non-eco fabric that's similar in function and feel to our fibres.

-On each TAMGA product you'll see the exact water, energy and emissions that is saved through a TAMGA purchase.
-We also share the real-time impact we've achieved from all purchases to date on our homepage - we call it 'The Good Stuff'.
+On each TAMGA product page you'll see the exact water, energy and emissions that are saved through a TAMGA purchase.
+On our home page, we share the real-time impact we've achieved from all purchases to date.